open5gs/open5gs/docs/_docs/guide/04-setting-up-kamailio-IMS.md

   - 172.24.15.21
 ```

-And, make sure to run NextEPC with Realm as created above "mnc096.mcc262.3gppnetwork.org" so that when a connection request from P-SCSF to PCRF with a FQDN pcrf.mnc096.mcc262.3gppnetwork.org it should be resolved as localhost of the NextEPC machine
+And, make sure to run Open5GS with Realm as created above "mnc096.mcc262.3gppnetwork.org" so that when a connection request from P-SCSF to PCRF with a FQDN pcrf.mnc096.mcc262.3gppnetwork.org it should be resolved as localhost of the Open5GS machine
 {: .notice--warning}

-- To change Realm in All-in-One NextEPC configuration
+- To change Realm in All-in-One Open5GS configuration

 ```
-$ cd ~/nextepc/install/etc/nextepc/freediameter
+$ cd ~/open5gs/install/etc/freediameter
 ```

 - And, change all the configuration files in freediameter folder (hss.conf, mme.conf, pcrf.conf, pgw.conf) to have desired Domain Name
-- Copy `make_certs.sh` from `~/nextepc/support/freeDiameter/` to `~/nextepc/install/etc/nextepc/freediameter`.
+- Copy `make_certs.sh` from `~/open5gs/misc` to `~/open5gs/install/etc/freediameter`.
 - Modify Domain Names in make_certs.sh and Generate the certificates using make_certs.sh
-- Insert additional "ConnectPeer" entry in `~/nextepc/install/etc/nextepc/freediameter/pcrf.conf` to connect to P-CSCF as show below
+- Insert additional "ConnectPeer" entry in `~/open5gs/install/etc/freediameter/pcrf.conf` to connect to P-CSCF as show below

 ```
 ConnectPeer = "pcscf.mnc096.mcc262.3gppnetwork.org" { ConnectTo = "172.24.15.21"; Port=3871; No_TLS; NO_SCTP; };